texturawasd/common_utils/README.md

 # Common utils

-these are simple functions that are likely to be reused across different programs or stuff
+these are simple functions that are likely to be reused across different programs or stuff - stuff i'd expect to find in the standard library of a modern higher-level language

 includes:
 ### elevate